mindspore-ai/docs/tutorials/training/source_en/advanced_use/protect_user_privacy_with_suppress_privacy.md

     First, the results on the visualization show that the model obtained from the inverse attack based on the suppression of privacy training is very poor; however, the avg_l2_dis and avg_ssim obtained in this case are very close to the previous one.
     This is mainly due to the fact that avg_l2_dis and avg_ssim can only compare low-order information between images based on the mean and standard deviation of image pixels, while avg_confi can compare higher-order semantic information between images.

     The samples used in this experiment are MNIST datasets, which are relatively simple images, with the black background occupying most of the image and the white part containing the main information occupying less of the area.
-However, it can be seen that the
-    The avg_confi obtained based on the suppressed privacy model is significantly lower than the previous set of experiments, which indicates that the images constructed in reverse have been more difficult to be recognized by the new model, and this result is consistent with the results observed by our human eyes.
+However, it can be seen that the avg_confi obtained based on the suppressed privacy model is significantly lower than the previous set of experiments, which indicates that the images constructed in reverse have been more difficult to be recognized by the new model, and this result is consistent with the results observed by our human vision.

 ### Citation